sohancse53/number-counter/readme.md

-this is a simple project of praticing javascrip DOM manupulation
+this is a simple project of praticing javascript DOM manupulation
 features:
 can count the number by using buttons reset button reset the counter